operator-framework/java-operator-sdk/docs/documentation/patterns-best-practices.md

 status sub-resource, this could become quickly difficult to manage if a lot of state needs to be tracked.
 It also goes against the best practice that a resource's status should represent the actual resource state, when its spec represents the desired state.
-Putting state that doesn't striclty represent the resource's actual state is therefore discouraged.
+Putting state that doesn't strictly represent the resource's actual state is therefore discouraged.
 Instead, it's advised to put such state into a separate resource meant for this purpose such as a Kubernetes Secret or ConfigMap or even a dedicated Custom Resource, which structure can be more easily validated.